Detox During Pregnancy

 Pregnancy Substance Abuse Demographics

 The introduction of long-acting oxycodone in the mid-1990s and the significant increase in opiate prescriptions has contributed to a growing trend of prescription opiate misuse.
 Opioids are now the most common reason why pregnant women seek treatment for illicit substances.
-Recent research indicates pregnant women also seek treatment for the following drugs.1
+Recent research indicates pregnant women also seek treatment for the following drugs.

-- Marijuana (20%)
+- Marijuana (20 percent)

-- Methamphetamines (15.6%)
+- Methamphetamines (15.6 percent)

-- Cocaine (7.4%)
+- Cocaine (7.4 percent)

-- Tranquilizers and sedatives (1.2%)
+- Tranquilizers and sedatives (1.2 percent)

-- Hallucinogens and PCP (0.6%)
+- Hallucinogens and PCP (0.6 percent)

 The Effects of Substance Abuse on Children

 Since nearly all psychoactive drugs enter the circulation of the developing fetus, maternal use of these drugs has the potential to disrupt normal development of the infant’s brain.
 The degree to which these drugs influence fetal development depends on factors including the chemical properties of the drug, dose, timing and duration of exposure.
 Not all of the effects are immediately apparent, and in fact, many cognitive issues do not manifest until adolescence.
 To fully understand the effects of prenatal drug exposure, it is essential to follow up with drug-exposed children into their teen years.

 Screening for substance abuse is a part of complete obstetric care and should be done with cooperation of pregnant woman.
 Prior to pregnancy and early in the first trimester, all women should be routinely asked about their use of alcohol and drugs, including prescription opioids and other medications used for nonmedical reasons.
 Healthcare providers must maintain an unbiased approach and reassure women that the information will be kept confidential.
 Maintaining a caring and nonjudgmental approach is key to obtaining the most complete disclosure regarding substances used.

 The most common methods to assess prenatal drug exposure are self-reporting by the mother and urine toxicology screens.
 Maternal urine toxicology screening can detect drugs including cocaine, amphetamines, marihuana, barbiturates and opiates.
 However, this method only detects recent drug use and yields no data on the quantity or frequency of drug use.
 Alcohol can also be detected by urine toxicology screenings, but only within 24 hours of intake.

 While there is extensive research, albeit ever-changing, on the repercussions of substance abuse in fetuses and infants, there is considerably less information on detox for women who are pregnant.
 The prevalence of substance abuse during pregnancy requires that all practicing obstetrician-gynecologists be informed about its implications and work with addiction specialists as part of a multidisciplinary team on appropriate management strategies including detox and rehab.

 Researchers theorize that female substance abusers likely face obstacles in accessing reproductive healthcare services.
 One solution would be the integration of contraceptive services into drug health clinics, which would enable women to more easily address their various health needs in a familiar and less-threatening environment.

 Detox Research Findings

 Methadone is the routine substitution therapy for heroin-addicted pregnant women.
 Pregnant women on methadone therapy have better prenatal care compared to women who do not receive therapy.
 Women who receive treatment have babies with higher birth weights, as well as fewer obstetric complications, preterm births and neonatal morbidity.
 Despite these benefits, it is common for infants of methadone-exposed pregnant women to experience complications.
-These include decreased fetal heart rate, a higher risk of mortality in the first year of life, sudden infant death syndrome and Long QT syndrome, a heart rhythm disorder that can cause serious irregular heart arrhythmias.7
+These include decreased fetal heart rate, a higher risk of mortality in the first year of life, sudden infant death syndrome and Long QT syndrome, a heart rhythm disorder that can cause serious irregular heart arrhythmias.

 The MOTHER trial concluded that compared to methadone, buprenorphine was acceptable for managing opioid dependence during pregnancy.
 While there were no statistical differences in the maternal outcome between buprenorphine and methadone, buprenorphine resulted in less severe cases of neonatal abstinence syndrome.